MammothPHP/WoollyM/README.md

     </picture>
 </p>

-> :warning: _This project is currently at an experimental stage.
-Production use is not recommended.
-APIs and functionalities are subject to change at any time without notice.
-Documentation is still deficient.
-Help and feedback are most welcome._

 > Main Author: [Julien Boudry](https://www.linkedin.com/in/julienboudry/)
 > License: [BSD-3](LICENSE.txt) - _Please [say hello](https://github.com/MammothPHP/WoollyM/discussions/categories/your-wolly-projects) if you like or use this code!_
 > Contribute: [Contribute File](CONTRIBUTING.md)
 > Donation: **₿ [bc1q3jllk3qd9fjvvuqy07tawkv7t6h7qjf55fc2gh](https://blockchair.com/bitcoin/address/bc1q3jllk3qd9fjvvuqy07tawkv7t6h7qjf55fc2gh)** or **[Github Sponsor Page](https://github.com/sponsors/julien-boudry)**
 > _You can also offer me a bottle of good wine._

+> [!WARNING]
+> This project is currently at an **experimental stage**.
+Production use is not recommended.
+APIs and functionalities are subject to **change at any time without notice**.
+Documentation is still deficient.
+Help and feedback are most welcome.

+> [!NOTE]
-> :gloves: _Wolly was a fork from [archon/dataframe](https://github.com/hwperkins/Archon) project which was very useful and inspiring during development.
+> _Wolly was a fork from [archon/dataframe](https://github.com/hwperkins/Archon) project which was very useful and inspiring during development.
 Today, the internal engine has been almost completely rewritten and the public APIs are radically different and incompatible.
 A few traces of code and ideas remain, they have been placed by their original author under the BSD-3 license._

 # WoollyM: PHP Dataframes for Data Analysis library